 When Nextdoor needed to ensure they were attributing conversions and engagement back to accurate advertising sources, tapping into Branch’s valuable well of attribution data was a no-brainer.
 As a social network, Nextdoor depends on highly-engaged users, so it’s vital for them to know where these users originate (and where they didn’t originate) so they can double down on those marketing channels.
 Branch helps them do just that.
 You can check out our Nextdoor case study for a closer look.

-Next time you’re preparing to run a big marketing campaign, remember that, if you settle for fingerprinting instead of people-based attribution, you may end up spending money on channels that bring you installs but don’t really bring engaged paying users.
+Next time you’re preparing to run a big marketing campaign, remember that, if you settle for basic probabilistic modeling instead of Branch attribution, you may end up spending money on channels that bring you installs but don’t really bring engaged paying users.

 To access more tips, growth hacks, and best practices for attribution in 2018, check out our Ultimate Guide to Web and App User Attribution.